antmicro/kenning/docs/source/json-scenarios.md

 ## Compiling a model and running it remotely

-For some platforms, we cannot run Python script to evaluate or run the model to check its quality - the dataset is too large to fit in the storage, no libraries or compilation tools are available for the target platform, or the device does not have an operating system to run Python on.
+For some platforms, we cannot run a Python script to evaluate or run the model to check its quality - the dataset is too large to fit in the storage, no libraries or compilation tools are available for the target platform, or the device does not have an operating system to run Python on.

 In such cases, it is possible to evaluate the system remotely using the [](runtimeprotocol-api) and the ``kenning.scenarios.json_inference_server`` scenario.